Selection, the Principle of Evolution

 Variation Birds

-The selection of variations plays a pivotal role in driving Darwin’s theory of evolution.
-In the sixth edition of the Origin of Species, while “natural selection” appears 408 times, the term “variations” appear 303 times.
+Variations play a pivotal role in driving Darwin’s theory of evolution; heritable variations are a prerequisite for evolutionary change.
+In the sixth edition of The Origin of Species, while “natural selection” appears 408 times, the term “variations” appears 303 times.

 Continue Reading